ErikSchierboom/requirejstutorial/README.md

 Note that dependencies are defined as an array, which means that a module can have more than one dependency.

 ### Example 12: optimize RequireJS using r.js
 By default, RequireJS will issue a request for each module its loads.
 Therefore, lots of modules means lots of requests.
 Obviously, this is not good for performance.
 Ideally, we would only load a single, minified file that contains all modules.
 For this, the [`r.js`](http://requirejs.org/docs/optimization.html) tool was developed.
-You run the `r.js` tool on a specific file, and `r.js` will then trace that file's dependencies and combine all of those dependencies and write them to a single file.
+You run the `r.js` tool on a specific file, and `r.js` will then trace that file's dependencies, combine all of those dependencies and write them to a single file.

 Using `r.js` is very simple.
 You can choose to run it on node.js, Java or in the browser.
 We will use node.js in our example.
 To use r.js in node, install it using the following command: